stephenreid321/metacrisisxyz/Transcripts/Exponential Systems Approach to Health and Wellness - Dan Stickler, Daniel Schmachtenberger.md

 large ngos and companies and trying to implement some of the ideas through there through those vehicles until realizing that those vehicles really couldn't do the things that were necessary the groups that were working on hunger were quite happy to address starvation in areas of [562](https://www.youtube.com/watch?v=BIKDNStlnL4&t=562.08s)

-extreme poverty by bringing industrial agriculture to the area to be able to create more food production there even if that meant more nitrogen runoff leading to faster dead zones in the ocean because those weren't the metrics they were tasked with and it doesn't mean they were really [579](https://www.youtube.com/watch?v=BIKDNStlnL4&t=579.279s)
+extreme poverty by bringing industrial agriculture to the area to be able to create more food production there even if that meant more nitrogen runoff leading to faster [[dead zone|dead zones]] in the ocean because those weren't the metrics they were tasked with and it doesn't mean they were really [579](https://www.youtube.com/watch?v=BIKDNStlnL4&t=579.279s)

 happy it just means that the nature of here's the metrics you're tasked with and they are they are inter connected with other things but that's not they're the focus of how that interconnectivity is addressed is just outside of the macro systems that uh you know those structures are part of and so eventually said all right well let's just actually [598](https://www.youtube.com/watch?v=BIKDNStlnL4&t=598.399s)